vardhman1996/msceleb.github.io/challenge2-evaluation.md

 while monitor the performance on the base set.
 More specifically, first, participants need to achieve at least 98% top-1 accuracy on the base set to make their results valid.
-Second, the teams will be ranked according to the coverage at precision = 99% on the novel set.
+Second, the teams will be ranked according to the coverage at precision = 99% on the novel set. (**Note: evaluate with the one example per novel class option.**)

 Please note this year, if the participants achieve 99% top-1 accuracy on the base set, their score will be ranked separately.
 Next year, we will improve the minimum requirement of top-1 accuracy on the base set set to be 99%.